 3. Princes Park, Carlton North

-4. Citzens Park, Richmond
+4. Citizens Park, Richmond

 5. Caulfield Park

-For off-leash exploring, head to the sportsgrounds (you'll still find the main fenced football oval is still on-leash, though), keeping Fido on a leash along the paths.
+For off-leash exploring, head to the sports grounds (you'll still find the main fenced football oval is still on leash, though), keeping Fido on a leash along the paths.
 When the sports ground is in use for training, schools, and match time, dogs are required to be on a leash.
 There are bowls under the water taps for puffed-out pups, and bins are strategically placed for the inevitable.

 6. Sir Zelman Cowen Park, Kooyong